 4. Get Screened By a Professional

-If you are thinking of starting to exercise for the first time, it’s best to be cleared by a medical doctor.
-If you have been active and are looking to increase your activity or try something new or have struggled with injuries, a sports therapist is often a great place to start.
-Look for a Sports Physiotherapist, Kinesiologist or Athletic Trainer that specializes in analyzing movement patterns and someone that can design a program that helps you build the mobility and strength to handle what you’re going to throw at it in training.
+If you are starting to exercise for the first time, it’s best to be cleared by a medical doctor.
+If you have been somewhat active and are looking to increase your activity or try something new or have struggled with injuries, a sports therapist is great place to start.
+Our team at The Bridge specializes in analyzing movement patterns and can design a program that will help you build the mobility and strength to handle what you’re going to throw at it in training.

-Being active and getting into shape are great goals for 2017.
+Being active and getting back into shape are great goals for 2021.
 By starting out correctly you can ensure you keep yourself pain and injury free during your transformation to tip-top shape.